sdiehl/kaleidoscope/tutorial.md

   it, feel free to email the llvmdev mailing list: it has lots of people who are interested in languages and are often willing to help out.

-Before we end this tutorial, I want to talk about some "tips and tricks" for generating LLVM IR.
-These are some of the more subtle things that may not be obvious, but are very useful if you want to take advantage of LLVM's capabilities.

 ***

 Chapter 9 ( Appendix )